Last updated October, 2018.

 Both lead to suffering.

 In your case, you want thoughts you label as bad to go away.
-But, when they don't go away (or go away and come back), you get frustrated, upset, and the cycle of judgment continues.
+But, when they don't go away (or go away and then come back!), you get frustrated, upset, and the cycle of judgment continues.

 Trying to control thoughts is a futile task.
 Instead, learn to drop the labels and view what happens from a neutral perspective.

-Cultivate awareness - learn to notice thoughts without getting caught up in them.
-And, develop the skill of moving your attention away from them when they aren't useful.
+By strengthening awareness.
+Awareness allows you to notice thoughts without getting caught up in them.
+And, it helps you develop the skill of moving your attention away from them when they aren't useful.
 This is commonly referred to as "letting them pass."

-You will find that thoughts are temporary - they come and go.
+You will find that thoughts are temporary - they arise, exist for a time, and cease (they come and go).
 You can watch them pass like clouds in the sky.
-At that point, you realize the "content" of your mind doesn't matter.
+And, in doing so, you realize the "content" of your mind doesn't matter; what matters is not indulging thoughts, and turning something temporary into something permanent (remember our quote above: "Whatever you fight [indulge] only becomes stronger").